 It’s not much of a surprise that as businesses reopen nationally, some trucking sectors are showing signs of improvement as well.
 Restaurants and hospitality industries were hit the hardest by COVID-19, but as they reopen, freight sectors are seeing more volume as well.
 Produce hauling has remained solid, and the panic shopping at grocery stores kept demand high.
 With volumes rising, however, rates are still an issue.
+Here is the current state of trucking.

 Current State of Trucking: